alanng10/City/Docue/a.md

 Grapan word has 1 meaning.

-The meaning is good city center.
+The meaning is good class city.

 Grapan word has spell.
 The spell is: